 We build our own step chocks based on standard industry recommendations.

-Our chocks use all 2x6 lumber.
+Our chocks use 2x6 lumber (2x8 on the Special Operations Support unit.)
 Purpose built chocks are also available made of hard plastic.
 The critical factor involving the proper use of either type involves whether all the steps are all the same width.
 Step chocks that have wider bases than their steps should only be used with the "steps" facing upward and their widest aspect on the ground to ensure maximum effective stabilization.
 Step chocks having consistent widths from top to bottom can be used with the steps facing downward if desired for better traction.
 Step chocks that are intended for upside down use need to be carefully constructed so that all the step edges contact the ground in order to properly distribute the load.